Hugger Mugger Earth Elements Review

 Our Analysis and Test Results

-The Hugger Mugger Earth Elements mat is made from lightweight TPE (thermoplastic elastomer).
-It's non-toxic, biodegradable and recyclable, according to Hugger Mugger.
-It is 72" long by 24" wide, and 5mm thick.
+The Hugger Mugger Earth Elements mat is made from lightweight TPE (thermoplastic elastomer), and is non-toxic, biodegradable, and recyclable, according to Hugger Mugger.
+It is 72" long by 24" wide and 5mm thick.
 It weighs 2 lbs 1 oz and comes in Violet, Sky, and Teal color options.

-This mat has great traction, and was only outdone by the Lululemon The Reversible Mat, Jade Harmony Professional, and our Editors' Choice winner, the Manduka eKO.
+This mat has great traction and was only outdone by the Lululemon The Reversible Mat, Lululemon Reversible (Un) Mat, Jade Harmony, and Manduka eKO.
 The raised design and compressible material help your hands stay in one place on the mat when in poses like Downward Facing Dog.
 Note that we tried out both sides of this mat — there is a different textured design on each side — but they felt very similar and we couldn't decide which was supposed to be the top and which the bottom.